 We start each file path prefix with a random string generated per user, to prevent one user’s reads from bottlenecking reads of other users.
 According to AWS docs, this means we can read up to 5.5k files per second per user from S3.

 We’re now using S3 as our primary code stats database, with an SSDB caching layer, and multiple Postgres databases on DigitalOcean block storage volumes.
 Code stats are sent from WakaTime plugins to the WakaTime API and temporarily stored in Postgres, sharded by day.
-A background task runs on our RabbitMQ distributed task queue to:
+A background task runs on our RabbitMQ task queue to:

 - move code stats from Postgres into S3